Twitter Can Store Deleted DMs For Years

 This information comes from security researcher Karan Saini, who said he found messages that were several-years-old located in a file from his achieved data obtained through the website for accounts that were no longer on Twitter.

 When a user attempts to deactivate an account, Twitter prompts them and explains that there is a grace period and the company will keep your information and account intact for up to 30 days.
 After those 30 days, the account will be deleted along with all its data, but that doesn’t seem to be the case.
-TechCrunch conducted its own tests and proved Saini claims to be valid.
+TechCrunch conducted its own tests and proved Saini’s claims to be valid.

 “But, in our tests, we could recover direct messages from years ago — including old messages that had since been lost to suspended or deleted accounts.
 By downloading your account’s data, it’s possible to download all of the data Twitter stores on you,” the tech blog explained.

-The average user might not consider this a major issue as Twitter isn’t actually leaking the information but Saini told TechCrunch that he had “concerns” that the data was retained by Twitter for so long.
+The average user might not consider this a major issue, as Twitter isn’t actually leaking the information, but Saini told TechCrunch that he had “concerns” that the data was retained by Twitter for so long.

 "Twitter stores your DMs on its servers!1`1!" pic.twitter.com/aSfswVTwob